EFWob/RetroRadio/README.md

 on the native ethernet implementation of the Esp32 chip.

 **USE AT YOUR OWN RISK!**

+Note that the initial setup (of the preferences) must be done through the access point as usual.
+Please do not connect the ethernet to the LAN as then the access point will not show and you cannot run the initial configuration.

 ### Compile time settings for Ethernet
 There is a define in ***addRR.h*** that reads `#define ETHERNET 2`